 The Statement of Net Position presents the Assets, Deferred Outflows, Liabilities, Deferred Inflows, and Net Position of the District as of the end of the fiscal year using the accrual basis of accounting, which is comparable to that used by most private sector institutions.
 Net position-the difference between assets, and deferred outflows, and liabilities, and deferred inflows-is one way to measure the financial health of the District.
 The net asset data allows readers to determine the resources available to continue the operations of the District.
-During the 2019-20 year end closing and audit process, it was determined that the Net Position as of July 1, 2019 was overstated by approximately \$49 million dollars, which was related to construction in progress and related depreciation expense, not properly reported in prior years.
-Net Position restated as of July 1, 2019 was (\$174,033,750), while the changes in Net Position were (\$45,663,256) for an ending Net Position of (\$219,697,006) as of June 30, 2020.
+Net Position as of July 1, 2020 was (\$217,596,604) after the cumulative effective of changes in accounting principles (GASB 84), while the change in Net Position was (\$16,404,154) for an ending Net Position of (\$234,000,758) as of June 30, 2021.
 The net position of the District consists of three major categories: